hoangthangta/Wikidata2Text/README.md

 * Data: this folder is for the experiment, we already set some data files for testing purposes here.

 # How to collect data
+At first, we have to collect the pair of (item, page) via Wikidata query server.
+In this project, we store 6 files for 6 Wikidata properties:
+* data/p108.csv
+* data/p166.csv
+* data/p26.csv
+* data/p39.csv
+* data/p54.csv
+* data/p69.csv